 The same logic can apply to your life.
 By making small changes instead of grandiose ones, you’re making it easier for them to succeed.
 You can get better 1% per day, 10% is asking too much.
 But if you lower the bar to a level where it’s impossible not to jump over it, you’ll succeed in the long run.

-Takeaway 2 – Habits are based on a four step system
+Takeaway 2 – Habits are based on a four-step system

-Developing habits is easy, developing good ones is hard.
+Developing habits is easy, but developing good ones is hard.
 It’s easy to slip into bad habits.
 Think of scrolling through your phone before bed or drinking a classic of coca-cola with your dinner.

 These acts may have been impulsive at first, but over time they become ingrained becoming a reflex.
 This occurs due to a four-step process, one which you can use to your own benefit to develop good habits.